webgpu/webgpufundamentals/webgpu/lessons/webgpu-compatibility-mode.md

 restrictions then you can request a webgpu compatibility adapter and have your app run in more places.

-> Note: Compatibility mode has not officially shipped.
-It may be available in
+> Note: Compatibility mode is shipping in Chrome 146.
+(2026-02-23) It may be available in
 > your browser as an experiment.
 In, [Chrome Canary](https://www.google.com/chrome/canary/),
 > as of version 136.0.7063.0
 > (2025-03-11), you can allow compatibility mode by enabling the flag